Ready for the 21st Century

 Delivered to the U.S. Navy

-The first ship in the Ford-class was delivered
+The first ship in the Ford-class has

 Read the news release